 • The entire scenario

-• A specific layer
+• A specific level

-• A simulation object
+• One simulation object

-• Specific evaluation areas or rectangles
+• Specific areas via evaluation rectangles

-Which diagrams are predefined in crowd:it?
+Which diagrams are available in crowd:it?

 Line chart